w-hat/ember-whatbars/README.md

 {{what-bars content whitelist class='user-content'}}
 ```

-The `makeShinyAndSafe` function could be somethin:
+The `makeShinyAndSafe` function could be something like:

 ```js
 import markdownit from 'markdown-it';